amccool/AM.Elasticsearch.TraceListener/README.md

     </sources>
     </system.diagnostics>

-The kibana format of the index is <ElasticSearchTraceIndex>-YYYY-MM-DD-HH
+The kibana format of the index is <ElasticSearchTraceIndex>-yyyy-MM-dd-HH

 ## Usage